Jenova-Framework/Jenova-Runtime/ReadMe.md

 ## Overview

-**Projekt J.E.N.O.V.A** is a comprehensive series of extension libraries for the Godot 4+ Game Engine that brings fully-featured C++ scripting directly into the Godot Editor.
-It allows the use of modern C++20 standards within the Godot Engine similar to GDScript.
+**Projekt J.E.N.O.V.A** is a comprehensive collection of modular components for the Godot Engine, designed to deliver major enhancements and break through the limitations of current development workflows.
+By bringing fully-featured C++ scripting directly into the Godot Editor, it enables the use of modern C++20/C++23 standards within Godot in a manner similar to GDScript.

-By using Jenova Framework you can easily program your entire game or application in C/C++ without any issues.
-You can also integrate OpenCV, CUDA, Vulkan, OpenMP and any other modern C++ features seamlessly, All supported by the powerful backend.
+**Jenova Framework** empowers developers to build entire games or applications natively in C/C++ with ease and stability.
+It supports seamless integration of cutting-edge technologies and allowing direct integration of OpenCV, CUDA, Vulkan, OpenMP and any other modern C++ features seamlessly, All supported by the powerful backend.

-Jenova Framework comes with a fully-featured scripting backend offering almost all the features of GDScript that are not available in any other third-party language at the moment.
-It’s not just an automated GDExtension; It’s a complete scripting backend with many features.

-### Structure of Projekt J.E.N.O.V.A

-- **Jenova Framework**: The framework contains Jenova Runtime, Jenova Utilities and Jenova SDK.
-- **Jenova Runtime (Core)**: The heart of the framework, It includes the Jenova Interpreter, Jenova Compiler Interface, Jenova Packer etc.
-- **Jenova Package Manager:** A utility included in Jenova Runtime for installing, removing and managing Jenova packages.
-- **Jenova SDK**: An optional component of Jenova Runtime, providing helpers and APIs for Hot-Reloading, Global Allocation/Access etc.

-Full feature list can be found [here](https://github.com/Jenova-Framework/J.E.N.O.V.A#%EF%B8%8F-current-features).
+This repository contains the full source code of **Jenova Runtime** also known as Core.
+It is a full-featured scripting backend with a wide range of capabilities including a Build System, Compiler Interface, Script Objects, Script Language, Script Instances, Script interpreter and more.

+For more information and to view the full feature list, check out the details [here](https://github.com/Jenova-Framework/J.E.N.O.V.A#%EF%B8%8F-current-features).

 ## Issue/Bug Reports and Questions
 - If you want to report an issue or bug create a new thread at [Issues](https://github.com/Jenova-Framework/Jenova-Runtime/issues).